CMSs Like WordPress Require Constant Attention to Security

-A properly set up CMS can indeed allow an administrator to maintain the content of a Website without the need to hire a developer.
-However this ease of use is made possible by relatively complex systems.
+A properly set up CMS can indeed allow an administrator to maintain the content of a website without the need to hire a developer.
+However, this ease of use is made possible by relatively complex systems.
 And though your site might not be a direct target, these systems are constantly under attack and your site is always under threat.

 Systems like WordPress make updates incredibly easy.
-In fact a lot of the time it can be as easy as clicking a button within the site administration area.
+In fact, a lot of the time it can be as easy as clicking a button within the site administration area.
 Before any update is applied:

-- Make sure you have a current back up of the site.
+- Make sure you have a current backup of the site.

 - Ensure that your server meets the requirements of the software change.

-It is also advisable to keep your system up to date on a regular basis.
+It is also advisable to keep your system up to date regularly.
 Waiting and applying multiple updates and patches at once greatly increases the risk that incompatibilities will be found and a much higher level of effort will have to be given to bring the system up to date.

 2. Get a Web Application Firewall (WAF)